Skip to main content

 Web Distribution Options at WVU

-Upon completion of the ETD approval process, your thesis or dissertation is deposited into the Research Repository@WVU.
+After completing the ETD approval process and having your graduation verified by the Office of the University Registrar, your thesis, dissertation, or problem/project report is deposited into the Research Repository@WVU.
 When submitting your ETD paperwork you choose how you would like your ETD to be made available.

 Open Access